;

 Is it too late for gum grafting

-Among the different solutions, many opt for gum grafting surgery.
+Among the various treatment options, many people consider gum grafting surgery.
 But are you the right candidate?
 Is it too late?
 Do you even need it at all?

 When Would You Need a Gum Graft?

-If the recession is stable and not causing any sensitivity or cosmetic issues, you may not need a gum graft.
+If the recession is stable and not causing any sensitivity or cosmetic issues, you may not need at all.

-Maintaining optimal daily oral hygiene, including brushing your teeth with the right technique, cleaning between your teeth, and visiting your dentist regularly for check-ups, may be all you need to stop your gums from receding and prevent further problems.
+Excellent daily oral hygiene—including brushing with the right technique, cleaning between your teeth, and regular dental check-ups—may be all you need to stop the damage and prevent further problems.

 • Tooth Sensitivity: If you experience tooth sensitivity due to exposed roots, a gum graft can help cover these areas and increase your comfort.